House of Grimaldi: Modern succession

-By convention, sovereign European houses are male primogeniture.
-Therefore, since 1731, it has been determined genealogically that it was in fact the French noble House of Goyon-Matignon that ruled as Princes of Monaco until 1949.
+By convention, membership of sovereign European houses is through the male line.
+By that definition, from 1731, the French noble House of Goyon-Matignon ruled as Princes of Monaco until 1949.
 However, one of the terms of James de Goyon de Matignon becoming Prince of Monaco jure uxoris was that he adopt the name and arms of Grimaldi so that the house would be preserved on the throne, and the right of succession was through his wife Louise-Hippolyte Grimaldi, who abdicated in her husband's favor.
 Similarly, when Charlotte Louvet was legitimised in 1911 and made successor to Monaco, her husband, Count Pierre de Polignac, adopted, as a condition of the marriage, the name and arms of Grimaldi, but from this moment all his direct descendants Grimaldi would also have the title of Counts of Polignac.
 In this way the "Grimaldi" name and arms were continued.

+Under the succession rules prior to 1911, Monaco's throne would have passed to Prince Wilhelm of Urach.
+However, French president at the time Raymond Poincaré had threatened that if the throne was inherited by a German, France would annex the principality.

+In 2018 a Grimaldi cousin, Count Louis de Causans, who hailed from a cadet branch of the family, sued France for €351m compensation, claiming that it had deceived his family during the succession crisis of 1911, and that his great-grandfather, Count Aynard de Chabrillan, should have inherited Monaco's throne.

 Until 2002, a treaty between Monaco and France stated that if the reigning Prince ever failed to leave dynastic offspring, then sovereignty over the Grimaldi realm would revert to France.
 The 2002 agreement modified this to expand the pool of potential heirs to dynastic collaterals of the reigning Prince (excluding adoptive heirs, hitherto allowed, e.g. Princess Charlotte and her descendants), guaranteeing Monegasque independence.
 Article I of Monaco's house law requires that the reigning Prince or Princess bear the surname of Grimaldi.

 The coat of arms of the House of Grimaldi is simply described as fusily argent and gules, i.e., a red and white diamond pattern, with no further modifiers.